hms-dbmi/IRCT/IRCT-RI/README.md

 This release includes improved documentation, and an update on the SciDB.sql file.
 The i2b2/tranSMART resource interface has been refactored to better support '/' characters.
 The i2b2/tranSMART JSON result converter has been refactored to better handle large arrays of JSON objects that are returned from the Clinical Data Service.

 ### 1.3
-This release includes improvements in the SciDB resource interface that includes improved
+This release includes improvements in the SciDB resource interface that includes improved query performance.

 ### 1.2.2
 This release includes the first implementation of the SciDB resource interface